probmods/probmods2/chapters/conditioning.md

 Parallel problems of conditional inference arise in visual perception, social cognition, and virtually every other domain of cognition.
 In visual perception, we observe an image or image sequence that is the result of rendering a three-dimensional physical scene onto our two-dimensional retinas.
 A probabilistic program can model both the physical processes at work in the world that produce natural scenes, and the imaging processes (the "graphics") that generate images from scenes.  *Perception* can then be seen as conditioning this program on some observed output image and inferring the scenes most likely to have given rise to it.

-When interacting with other people, we observe their actions, which result from a planning process, and often want to guess their desires, beliefs, or future actions.
+When interacting with other people, we observe their actions, which result from a planning process, and often want to guess their desires, beliefs, emotions, or future actions.
 Planning can be modeled as a program that takes as input an agent's mental states (beliefs, desires, etc.) and produces action sequences---for a rational agent, these will be actions that are likely to produce the agent's desired states reliably and efficiently.
 A rational agent can *plan* their actions by conditional inference to infer what steps would be most likely to achieve their desired state.  *Action understanding*, or interpreting an agent's observed behavior, can be expressed as conditioning a planning program (a "theory of mind") on observed actions to infer the mental states that most likely gave rise to those actions, and to predict how the agent is likely to act in the future.

 # Hypothetical Reasoning with `Infer`